pzavolinsky/react-unit/README.md

 });
 ```

-Note that, while this example is using Jasmine, `react-unit` with any other test language of your choice.
+Note that, while this example is using Jasmine, `react-unit` should work with any other test language of your choice.

 Usage
 -----

-To user `react-unit` just require the `createComponent` function:
+To use `react-unit` just require the `createComponent` function:

 ```javascript
 var createComponent = require('react-unit');